Richard Seddon: Legacy

 He is considered by academics and historians to be one of New Zealand's greatest and most revered prime ministers.
 Seddon centralised government decision-making around himself—at his peak he exercised "almost one-man, one-party rule"—and, in doing so, he established the premiership as the de facto most important political office in New Zealand.

 Seddon's son Thomas replaced him as MP for Westland in the by-election following his death.
 When Thomas met former US President Theodore Roosevelt in 1918, he expressed admiration for his late father, particularly the labour legislation his government passed.

-A statue of Seddon is located outside Parliament Buildings in Wellington, and another has a prominent position in the West Coast town of Hokitika.
 A town in New Zealand and a suburb of Melbourne, Australia are named after him.
 Wellington Zoo was originally created when a young lion was presented to Prime Minister Richard Seddon by the Bostock and Wombwell Circus.
 Seddon created the Zoo from this single specimen and the lion was later named King Dick in the Prime Minister's honour.
 The stuffed body of King Dick (the lion) is displayed on the ground floor of the Museum of Wellington City & Sea.
 St Mary's Church in Addington, Christchurch also has a memorial bell tower to Richard Seddon.